Analida's Ethnic Spoon

 It's oh so healthy

 Parsley is extremely nutritious, more so than any of the other salad greens that usually make an appearance.
 To begin with, parsley is rich in potassium, which is important in maintaining a healthy heart.
-Parsley is also rich in antioxidants, and other vitamins.
-All in all, this Mediterranean cuisine is nutritional delight.
+Parsley is also rich in antioxidants and other vitamins.
+All in all, this Mediterranean cuisine is a nutritional delight.

 Mediterranean parsley salad combines lots of healthy ingredients.
 It's a perfect vegan dish.
 Sumac gives it a nice tang, while the currants provide sweetness.
 I love making this Mediterranean parsley salad because it is so different from the usual garden variety salad paraded at picnics and other gatherings.

-3. Whisk the olive oil mixture vigorously until well combined.
+• Step 3: Whisk the olive oil mixture vigorously until well combined.

-5. Stir to combine the item in the large bowl.
+• Step 5: Stir to combine the item in the large bowl.

-6. Add the olive oil mixture right when you are ready to serve.
+• Step 6: Add the olive oil mixture right when you are ready to serve.
 Enjoy!

 Frequently asked questions:

-• How long will it keep?
 I only like to serve this fresh.
-The salad can be eaten the following day if you have a little left over but it is much better eaten as fresh as possible.
+The salad can be eaten the following day if you have a little left over, but it is much better eaten as fresh as possible.

 📖 Recipe